SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 ### You CANNOT fully avoid all faults

 No matter how perfect the application is, there is ought to be an error somewhere.
 Human nature tends to make us unavoidable to those faults.
-We don't know everything, but this is not an excuse that we can be careless, and we will still end up with responsibilites on our back in the process.
-Therefore, you must keep learning, accept people feedback or oppsiting voices more, understand that you are not perfect and will make mistake but not careless to how you appoach problems at the same time.
+We don't know everything, you cannot control everything, but this is not an excuse that we can be careless, we can only do what we can do, and we will still end up being responsibilites in the process.
+Therefore, you must keep learning, accept people feedback and opposition voices, understand that you are not perfect, you cannot control everything and will still make mistake even if you are very careful, but not careless on how you appoach problems at the same time, willing to learn from your mistake, learn from others and gain more experiences, keep trying, never easily give up.
 Learn from people, learn from history, learn the language pros and cons, study as much as you can.
 Be more acceptable to new technology, be willing to change or upgrade yourself further.

 I hope this message will go through everyone hearts.